-Israel legalises settler homes on private Palestinian land
+Israel legalizes settler homes on private Palestinian land

 By Maayan Lubell

-JERUSALEM (Reuters) - Israel passed a law on Monday retroactively legalising about 4,000 settler homes built on privately owned Palestinian land in the occupied West Bank, a measure that has drawn international concern.
+JERUSALEM (Reuters) - Israel passed a law on Monday retroactively legalizing about 4,000 settler homes built on privately owned Palestinian land in the occupied West Bank, a measure that has drawn international concern.

 The legislation has been condemned by Palestinians as a blow to their hopes of statehood.
 But its passage may only be largely symbolic as it contravenes Israeli Supreme Court rulings on property rights.